rpdelaney/l4d2-tourney-rules/rules.md

 #### 6.4.2 Screenshots are mandatory

-Each team may pause once per round to request screenshots.
+Each team may pause once per map to request screenshots.
 Players must take a screenshot whenever asked by anyone in the server.

 #### 6.4.3 Privacy